The key project management skills needed to succeed as a project manager

 Ability to negotiate well

-Being able to negotiate effectively with suppliers, vendors, clients, and stakeholders is a crucial skill that organisations seek in project managers.
+Negotiating effectively with suppliers, vendors, clients, and stakeholders is a crucial skill organisations seek in project managers.
 It involves finding solutions that benefit everyone involved.
 Negotiation skills are honed through practice and experience, enabling you to influence team members and align everyone towards the shared organisational goal.

 Understanding of project management tools

-Technology plays a big part in project management and as an aspiring project manager, you will be expected to have a good understanding of various project management tools.
-These are needed to communicate, schedule and even share findings across the team.
+Technology plays a big part in project management, and as an aspiring project manager, you will be expected to have a good understanding of various project management tools.
+These are needed to communicate, schedule, and share findings across the team.

-Some of the most common tools that are used for collaboration and communication include Google Sheets, Asana, Trello, digital calendars, conferencing software and more.
+Some of the most common tools for collaboration and communication include Google Sheets, Asana, Trello, digital calendars, conferencing software, and more.

 Project management tools

-As a project manager, you can work in various fields, such as IT, healthcare, and construction.
-Employers may prioritise candidates with academic or professional backgrounds in the specific industry.
+Project managers have the ability to work in various fields such as IT, healthcare, and construction.
+Employers may prioritise candidates with academic or professional backgrounds in a specific industry.
 If you’re considering a career switch to project management, exploring opportunities in a field you’re familiar with can be beneficial.
 With your existing knowledge of the sector, you will get an edge over your peers and find success in the long run.

-Project management is among the most prolific and sought-after career choices because every organisation depends on the success of its projects for profit earning and to grow in the long run.
+Project management is among the most prolific and sought-after career choices as every organisation depends on the success of its projects for profit earning and growth in the long run.

 People skills